 By Cassie Bianculli

-Q: Do you have any advice you can share with students pursuing a degree in Supply Chain and Analytics?
+What is one piece of advice you would like to share with students pursuing a degree in Supply Chain and Analytics?

 Always make sure to connect what you do in supply chain to the bottom line of your business.
 It is good to have a specific KPI about load times, or inventory management, but make sure you understand how that fundamentally links to your profitability.
 It sounds trivial, but it is something I see many people miss.
 Understanding the point where practical business solutions & profitability intersect is key to growing in your career.